runyanjake/olomana/gitea/README.md

 4. Stop server and set value in app.ini.

-Add magic line to /data/persistent/gitea/gitea/gitea/conf/app.ini because local workers will otherwise assume they can use our custom port 3330 to reach services locally.
+Add magic line to /data/persistent/gitea/gitea/gitea/conf/app.ini because local workers will otherwise assume they can use our port 3000 to reach services locally.
 Have to specify local url here.

 This goes in the [server] section. (https://docs.gitea.com/next/administration/config-cheat-sheet)